Toward Online Mobile Facility Location on General Metrics: G-OMFL: An Upper Bound Analysis

-The last inequality follows from \eqref{eq:movementsource},\eqref{eq:movementdest}, and \eqref{eq:improvement}.
+The last inequality follows from \eqref{eq:movementsource_GUOMFL},\eqref{eq:movementdest_GUOMFL}, and \eqref{eq:improvement_GUOMFL}.
 As the sum of the $\ell$ service cost improvements has to be at least $\eta_p$, we obtain $\ell=\ch(F_{m-1},F^*)\geq \eta_p/\gamma(m)$ as claimed. \end{proof}

-We can now lower bound the distribution of demands at the time of each movement. \begin{lemma} Let $m$ be a movement of Phase $p$ (for $p\geq 1$).
+We can now lower bound the distribution of requests at the time of each movement. \begin{lemma} Let $m$ be a movement of Phase $p$ (for $p\geq 1$).
 Then, there are integers $\psi_v\geq 0$ for all nodes $v\in V$ such that

 \end{lemma} \begin{proof} It suffices to prove the statement for $t=\mtime_m$.
-For larger $t$, the claim then follows from \eqref{eq:monotonicdiffdem}.
-Consider an optimal feasible solution
+For larger $t$, the claim then follows from \eqref{eq:monotonicdiffdem_GUOMFL}.
+Consider an optimal configuration